Obstructive sleep apnea

 - Under normal conditions, the back of the throat is soft and tends to collapse inward as a person breathes.
 Dilator (widening) muscles work against this collapse to keep the airway open.

-- If the tissues at the back of the throat collapse and momentarily block the airway, apnea occurs. · Breath is temporarily stopped.
+- If the tissues at the back of the throat collapse and momentarily block the airway, apnea occurs.
+Apnea is when breathing is temporarily stopped.
 In most cases people are unaware of it, although sometimes they awaken and gasp for breath.
 Bed partners are often the first to notice the problem.

-- In some cases, the interference is incomplete (called obstructive hypopnea) and causes continuous but slow and shallow breathing.
+- In some cases, the interference is incomplete and causes continuous but slow and shallow breathing (hypopnea).
 In response, the throat vibrates and makes the sound of snoring.
 Snoring can occur whether a person breathes through the mouth or the nose.
 (Snoring often occurs without apnea.)

-- Apnea decreases the amount of oxygen in the blood, and eventually this lack of oxygen triggers the brain to send extra activating signals to the breathing muscles to restart breathing.
+- Apnea decreases the amount of oxygen in the blood.
+This lack of oxygen triggers the brain to send extra activating signals to the breathing muscles to restart breathing.

 - At this point, the sleeping person may make a gasping or snorting sound but does not usually fully wake up.